 - Be offered other ways of having their say that they feel comfortable with

-The summary of their feedback was:
+The summary of their feedback was as follows:

-- Children’s initial nerves were quickly dispelled and most felt relieved to talk about what they wanted to happen.
+- Children’s initial nerves were quickly dispelled, and most felt relieved to talk about what they wanted to happen.

-- Most children said they felt listened to and that they could be open and honest
+- Most children said they felt listened to and that they could be open and honest.

 - Quite a few, especially older teenagers, felt confused during and after the meeting.

-- All the children found out what happened at court from their parents and a couple would have preferred to be told by someone outside the family, like CAFCASS or the judge.
+- All the children found out what happened at court from their parents, and a couple would have preferred to be told by someone outside the family, like CAFCASS or the judge.